ARM-software/astc-encoder/Docs/Building.md

 ### Configuring the build

 To use CMake you must first configure the build.
-Create a build directory in the root of the astenc checkout, and then run `cmake` inside that directory to generate the build system.
+Create a build directory in the root of the astcenc checkout, and then run `cmake` inside that directory to generate the build system.

 ```shell